Stochastic Self-Guidance for Training-Free Enhancement of Diffusion Models: Methodology

 The overall algorithm is summarized in Algorithm \ref{alg:one}.

 We empirically validate the proposed \ours on toy examples with 1D and 2D Gaussian mixture data, as well as on real-world datasets.
 As shown in Figure~\ref{fig:1d_toy_distribution} (e), \ours performs comparably to Naive \ours.
 On both 1D and 2D Gaussian mixture distributions, it produces results that closely align with the ideal distribution, while exhibiting efficiency without significant degradation.
 Moreover, as illustrated in Figure~\ref{fig:cifar_dist} (e, f), \ours achieves highly competitive performance on real-world datasets, highlighting its practical effectiveness.
 To further analyze the stochastic block-dropping strategy, we conduct a detailed experimental study in Section~\ref{exp:ab_study}.
 Our empirical analysis reveals that, when the block drop ratio is maintained around 10\% of the network's blocks, the resulting sub-networks consistently enable the model to achieve better performance.
-This strategy proves effective across mainstream DiT \cite{dit} architectures, leveraging the redundancy in the outputs to dynamically construct diverse stochastic sub-networks.
+This strategy proves effective across mainstream DiT \citep{peebles2023scalable} architectures, leveraging the redundancy in the outputs to dynamically construct diverse stochastic sub-networks.
 Unlike explicitly constructed weak models, which once selected affect the entire denoising process, stochastic block-dropping enables the creation of sub-networks independently at different timesteps.
 This dynamic diversity introduces self-guidance throughout the diffusion process, allowing predictions to evolve iteratively and steering the outputs toward higher-quality results.

 [1]{\begin{turn}{60}\textbf{#1}\end{turn}}